em360tech image

 Ethical hacking is the practice of using hacking techniques to identify and exploit vulnerabilities in a computer system, network, or application for the sole purpose of improving security.

-These skilled individuals use the same tools and techniques as malicious hackers but with transparency and the explicit permission of the owner.
-Once they find a vulnerability, however, they don't exploit it.
+Ethical hackers use the same tools and techniques as malicious hackers but with transparency and the explicit permission of the owner.
+But unlike traditional hackers, once they find a vulnerability they don't exploit it.

 Instead, they document their findings, explain the risks, and suggest ways organisations can patch things up to prevent cyber attacks and keep crucial data safe.